la2050/challenge/_2021/learn/los-angeles-audubon-society-society.md

   Offer the possibility of full-time employment opportunities for college graduates who’ve come through our program and have returned to give back to their LA community.
-Approximately how many people will be directly impacted by this proposal?: '5000' Approximately how many people will be indirectly impacted by this proposal?: '1000' Please describe the broader impact of your proposal.: > Los Angeles Audubon believes that engaging under-represented urban communities are a key component to achieving long-term conservation success.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '5000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1000' Describe how Los Angeles County will be different if your work is successful.: > Los Angeles Audubon believes that engaging under-represented urban communities are a key component to achieving long-term conservation success.
 Creating a workforce in the fields of natural resource management, environmental science,